How Do I Heal My New Tattoo?

 Pain relievers can be taken to ease the discomfort.

-Keeping the area clean and protected for the first 3-5 days is extremely important in the healing process.
+Keeping the area clean and protected is extremely important in the healing process.

 The purpose of the Bandage is to protect your tattoo from any airborne bacteria.